Fusion Risk Management Introduces Generative AI-powered Assistant to Help Businesses Build Resilience

 Operational risk impacts and influences the entire organization.
 As such, operational risk programs need to become more connected to the entire suite of risk and continuity perspectives.
 With operational risk, the organization should avoid viewing the program only from a compliance or regulatory perspective, focusing solely on “checking-the-box” or preparing for a situation when regulators or auditors examine your program.
 The myriad of organizational data and operational understanding that is maintained and collected by operational risk programs should be empowered to inform strategic business direction.

 The mantra – when it comes to breaking down silos – is to think collectively and act collaboratively.
-Organizations should focus on creating a shared information foundation that expands across the entire organization, as well as connecting and integrating different programs including: operational risk, third-party risk, incident management, disaster recovery, and business continuity.
+Organizations should focus on creating a shared information foundation that expands across the entire organization, as well as connecting and integrating different programs including: operational risk, third-party risk management, incident management, disaster recovery services, and business continuity.
 Actively breaking down silos means that these programs communicate with each other, not only through technology and shared data, but through stakeholder conversations.
 Operational risk management can only be as impactful as required if it is meaningfully connected to these different programs.

 Becoming more resilient as a business through operational risk management comes in three critical steps: